 Ciconiidae – Storks

 The Ciconiidae or Storks are large, long-legged, long-necked wading birds with long, stout bills.
-They are the only family in the order Ciconiiformes, which was once much larger and held a number of families.
+They are the only family in the order Ciconiiformes, which was once considered to be much larger and held a number of families.

 Storks dwell in many regions and tend to live in drier habitats than the closely related herons, spoonbills and ibises; they also lack the powder down that those groups use to clean off fish slime.
 Storks have no syrinx and are mute, giving no call; bill-clattering is an important mode of communication at the nest.
 Many species are migratory.
-Most storks eat frogs, fish, insects, earthworms, small birds and small mammals.
-There are nineteen living species of storks in six genera.
+Most storks eat frogs and other amphibians, fish, insects, earthworms, small birds and small mammals.
+There are twenty living species of storks in six genera, currently recognised.

 Various terms are used to refer to groups of storks, two frequently used ones being a muster of storks and a phalanx of storks.